jan-hendrik-lang/MemoryInvestigator/README.md

 ### 3. Streamlit Configuration

-To extend the capabilities of Streamlit (e.g. displaying debug message, or increasing the upload file size), create a `.streamlit` folder in the `MemoryInvestigator` directory with a `config.toml` file containing the following sample configuration.
+To extend the capabilities of Streamlit (e.g. displaying debug message, or increasing the upload file size), in the directory `.streamlit` a file called `config.toml` is created containing the following sample configuration.
 During the initial setup, entering an email can be skipped.

 ```sh
 [client]